 - are very comfortable using Google and social media.

-For these types of patients, you’ll want to (1) stick primarily to online and social media marketing, (2) seek opportunities for gym and athletic club partnerships, and (3) emphasize how therapy can help them bring their A-game in your marketing messaging.
+For these types of patients, you’ll want to (1) stick primarily to online and social media marketing, (2) seek opportunities for gym and athletic club partnerships, and (3) emphasize how therapy can help them bring their A-game to your marketing messaging.

 10. You don’t have a search engine strategy for local searches.